 The Hurst boarding community falls into two categories:

-Pupils board five nights a week (Sunday – Thursday or Monday – Friday) removing the stresses of a daily commute and allowing more time for co-curricular activities and study.
+- Weekly boarding: Pupils board five nights a week (Sunday to Thursday or Monday to Friday) removing the stresses of a daily commute and allowing more time for co-curricular activities and study.

 Lower Sixth Form